 If untreated, the abscesses can worsen and persist over many years—resulting in significant tissue damage.

-In turn, the shell rot can lead to a severe condition called septicemic cutaneous ulcerative disease.
+In turn, shell rot can lead to a severe condition called septicemic cutaneous ulcerative disease.
 This disease is characterized by the rapid growth of bacteria in the bloodstream.
 If the bacteria within the reptile’s bloodstream attack the vital organs, it can be life-threatening.

 How To Treat Turtle Shell Rot At Home?